 The Corporation may enter into new businesses, make future strategic investments or acquisitions or enter into joint ventures, each of which may result in additional risks and uncertainties in its business.
-For example, the Corporation may have difficulty integrating and assimilating the operations and personnel of the recently acquired Tocqueville gold strategies and fail to realize its previously anticipated synergies, which could adversely impact the Corporation's results of operations.
+For example, the Corporation may have difficulty integrating and assimilating the operations and personnel of any acquired business and fail to realize its previously anticipated synergies, which could adversely impact the Corporation's results of operations.